MotherCoders is a non-profit that helps moms on-ramp to careers in technology.

 Let's face it: many women currently are or will become moms in their lifetime.

 Over 80% of American women will be moms by the time they reach age 40-44.
-And as of 2009, there were 85.4 million mothers, more than half of which were under 50 years old.
+And as of 2009, 32.5 million mothers under age 44 are currently raising children.
 (U.S. Census)

 Moreover, many moms are college graduates with valuable work experience who merely need to update their technical skills to compete in today's economy.

-Among the 25 and older employed population, 37 percent of women have a bachelor's degree or more as of 2010.
+Twenty-seven percent of women under age 44 have a bachelor's degree or more.
 (U.S. Census)

-That's why MotherCoders is working to on-ramp more moms to technical careers.
-We believe the strength and vibrancy of our economy -- and thereby, our communities -- can be greater if we got more moms with digital skills actively contributing to it.
+MotherCoders is working to on-ramp more moms to careers in technology because we believe the strength and vibrancy of our economy -- and thereby, our communities -- can be greater if we got more moms with digital skills actively contributing to it.

 Moms can help fuel innovation